Dr Bodhi Weaver

 My background and experience

 In my most recent role I spent four years working with emergency services personnel presenting with complex trauma, work-related issues and interpersonal and emotional difficulties.
-I am currently undertaking doctoral research with Monash University examining the impact of workplace issues on employee mental health.
-As an aware and affirmative practitioner, I have a special interest in working with members of the LGBTQI+ community.
+In 2023 I obtained a PhD in Behavioural Science from Monash University, with my research exploring the impact of workplace psychosocial hazards on employee mental health outcomes.

 melbourne psychologists